ngxs-labs/data/docs/pages/data-action.md

 }
 ```

-_`setState`_ - this is a `public method` of the `NgxsImmutableDataRepository` class, it is annotated by the action
+_`setState`_ - this is a `public method` of the `NgxsDataRepository` class, it is annotated by the action decorator.
-decorator.
-This means that when it is called, an action will be registered into `Store` and will be called dispatch from
+This means that when it is called, an action will be registered into `Store` and will be called dispatch from `Store`.
-`Store`.
 Thus you will see the state of the changed state through the logger or devtools plugins.
-When you call
+When you call `setState` then
-`setState` then it calls the `ctx.setState` method from state context.
+it calls the `ctx.setState` method from state context.

 `State Context` provides a way to pass data through the global states tree without having to pass new state manually at
 every level.